Nobodyofsora/unict/README.md

   <img src=https://i.imgur.com/nUnIWCS.jpg alt=SteveJobs Academy>
 </p>

-This project is focused on the creation of the bee tests of this project https://github.com/drag0nman/unict
+This project is focused on the creation of the API tests of the [drag0nman/unict](https://github.com/drag0nman/unict) project.

 # _NPM commands:_

-:computer: Run `npm start` for a dev server.
+:computer: Run `npm start` for a server.
 Navigate to http://localhost:4000/.
 The app will automatically reload if you change any of the source files.

 :bug: Run `npm test` to execute the unit tests via Mocha.